Belarus, Once Again, Cracks Down on Dissent

 -

-At the eleventh hour, the United States renewed sanctions relief for Belarus, even as the country shows little sign of continuing its tepid shift toward the West.
+At the 11th hour, the United States renewed sanctions relief for Belarus, even as the country shows little sign of continuing its tepid shift toward the West.

 Waivers to U.S. economic sanctions for nine Belarusian companies were extended on Friday.
-The waivers, first put in place in 2015 under President Barack Obama, were meant to nudge the so-called last dictatorship of Europe closer to the west — and some saw signs it was doing just that.
+The waivers, first put in place in 2015 under President Barack Obama, were meant to nudge the so-called last dictatorship of Europe closer to the West — and some saw signs it was doing just that.

-In the past year, Belarus opened visa-free travel up to a wide variety of countries, including the United States, and Aleksandr Lukashenko, the iron-fisted leader of Belarus, openly criticized Russia for trying to exact too much control.
+In the past year, Belarus opened visa-free travel up to a wide variety of countries, including the United States, and Aleksander Lukashenko, the iron-fisted leader of Belarus, openly criticized Russia for trying to exact too much control.
 Several political prisoners were even freed.

 And so the waivers to the sanctions were extended twice last year.
 Set to expire last Sunday, the waivers were renewed at almost the last minute for another six months.
 That means nine major Belarusian companies can continue to do business with their American counterparts.